surniaulula/wpsso/readme.txt

 <h3>WPSSO Core Premium Features</h3>

-The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
-If your site requires additional 3rd party plugin or service API integration, like WooCommerce shops, embedded video support, or advanced customization features, then you may want the Premium version for those additional features.
+The Standard version is designed to satisfy the requirements of most WordPress sites, but if your site would benefit from additional 3rd party plugin or service API integration, then you may consider getting the Premium version for those additional features.

 * Detection of embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube in the content text.